Azure/aks-engine/docs/topics/azure-api-throttling.md

 Connection to k8s-master-31453872-2 closed.
 ```

-(Note: if you're managing your own cluster-autoscaler installation, for example using a Helm chart, do the equivalent steps as demonstrated above to your self-managed cluster-autoscaler spec.)
+(Note: if managing a cluster-autoscaler installation outside of AKS Engine addons, for example using a Helm chart, do the equivalent version update steps as demonstrated above to the self-managed cluster-autoscaler spec.)

 ## Restart control plane runtime